blinklv/cmd-tips/reduce_the_number_of_TIME_WAIT_socket.md

 ## The function of TIME-WAIT

-There are tow purposes for the **TIME-WAIT** state:
+There are two purposes for the **TIME-WAIT** state:

 1. The most known one is to prevent delayed segments from one connection being accepted
 by a later connection relying on the same quadruplet (*src addr*, *src port*, *dst addr*, *dst port*).

 2. The other purpose is to ensure the remote end has closed the connection.
 When the last
 *ACK* is lost, the remote end stays in the **LAST-ACK** state, opening a new connection
-with the some quadruplet will not work.
+with some quadruplet will not work.

 ## The problems of TIME-WAIT